 Hours and Location

-Located outside USDA Headquarters on the corner of Independence Avenue and 12th St, S.W., Washington, DC 20250.
+Located outside USDA Headquarters on the corner of Independence and 14th Street S.W., Washington, DC 20250.

 The market is easily accessible by public transportation using Metrobus, Metrorail or Capital Bikeshare.
 On Metrorail: Take the Metro to the Smithsonian Station (Orange/Blue/Silver Line).
 The USDA Farmers Market is across the street from either Metro exit.
 For more public transportation options, see wmata.com.
 The Capital Bikeshare stations located near the USDA Farmers Market are Bike Stations 31248 and 31217.